jenniferhubermayer/snake/README.md

 # snake | Online game

 This is a nice little game using JavaScript.
-Move your cursor and the snake will follow you.
+Move your cursor and the snake will follow.

 ## Table of contents